go-swagger/go-swagger/docs/contributing/guidelines.md

 # Vendoring

-All `go-openapi` and `go-swagger` repositories have adopted go modules and and are no longer using vendoring.
+All `go-openapi` and `go-swagger` repositories have adopted go modules and are no longer using vendoring.